 1. I didn’t like school because my second-grade teacher was so scary.
 She had long red witch-like fingernails.
 She used to clunk us on the head with them when we weren’t paying attention.
 Once she had a conference with my mom and I thought they would talk about why I wasn’t getting better grades, but instead my teacher wanted to know how my mom got my socks so white.
 2. I always loved reading, especially the Oz books by L. Frank Baum.
 I planned to get to Oz, just like Dorothy and I even packed a little picnic basket to take down the Yellow Brick Road.
 I started down our street one sunny Saturday morning, all ready to go, but somehow I never made it there.
 3. My father was a well-known scientist and my brother is a entomologist (bug doctor.)
 That sounds like bugs go to him when they’re sick, but actually it just means he knows a whole … Read on

 You know what they say about comedy coming from deep pain.
 That’s I why I laugh at rejections.
-Below are my seven top funny rejections.
+Below are my nine top funny rejections.
 Be on the look out for these standbys; they may show up in your “in box”!
-The rejection used to repair furniture “When my office was moved yesterday, your enclosed manuscript emerged from underneath my desk.
+1. The rejection used to repair furniture “When my office was moved yesterday, your enclosed manuscript emerged from underneath my desk.
 I am sorry.”
 Hey, it’s okay to use my manuscript to prop up your desk!
-The rejection for something you did not even write “Thanks so much for being kind enough to return the errant manuscript you received from us.
+2. The rejection for something you did not even write “Thanks so much for being kind enough to return the errant manuscript you received from us.
 We’re thinking perhaps one of your envelopes attached itself to the wrong manuscript.”
-The rejection for a fan letter sent to a favorite author A friend of mine wrote a fan letter to author E.L.
+3. The rejection for a fan letter sent to a favorite author A friend of mine wrote a fan letter to author E.L.
 Konigsburg, and got it back from the publisher – rejected.
-The one-minute-per-book rejection I once had ten picture book manuscripts rejected in ten minutes … Read on
+4. The one-minute-per-book rejection I once had ten picture book … Read on

 Do you like being a writer?
 Most days I love being a writer.
 I have a short commute, right across the hall, and I get to wear comfy clothes, and be my own boss (I’m a very strict boss to myself.)
 I like dreaming up ideas and shaping them into stories, and I love being able to buy real, concrete things (like a new washing machine) with money I earned from sitting in a room by myself, writing.
 I even love–uh, oh, here comes my boss.
 I’ll talk to you later!
 Is being a writer hard?
 Some days, when things aren’t going well, being a writer is really hard.
 I used to rent a house on a farm and while I was writing I would look out the window and see the farmer mowing his field.
 What a life!
 I’d think to myself.
 He mows the field once, and he’s done.
 He doesn’t have to mow it over and over, … Read on